Build custom experiences

 Changing the threshold to 90% is a good option, if you’re interested in reaching sample size faster.
 The trade-off is that by moving faster, you increase the potential for false-positive test results.

-Making this change would mean that you’d have 1/10 winners potentially being a statistical fluctuation instead of 1/20 with the 95%.
-This would mean that you would be 90% sure, instead of 95%, when the dashboard reports a winner.
+Making this change would mean that potentially 1 out of 10 winners could be a statistical fluctuation, compared to 1 out of 20 with the 95% threshold.
+This means that you would be 90% sure, instead of 95%, when the dashboard reports a winner.

 Enabling Google Analytics integration